Senior Farmers Market Nutrition Program

 Records

 In accordance with 7 CFR 246, each Local Agency shall maintain full and complete records of Program operations in compliance with Federal and State records retention requirements.
-All records shall be retained for three (3) years following the close of the fiscal year to which the records pertain.
+All records shall be retained for a minimum of three (3) years following the close of the fiscal year to which the records pertain.
 An agency (e.g., any court and all parts, boards, departments, bureaus, and commissions of any county, municipal corporation or political subdivision) shall comply with the Local Records Act, which regulates the destruction and preservation of public records within the State of Illinois.
 The Federal Agency or Department may require longer retention of records and/or submission of such records to these agencies if the records cover a time period still open to audit.

 Account Identification